The Soul's Malady and

 forehead (2 Chronicles 26:19).
 Though the saints have their golden

-vile--let it make us humble; seeing it has taken away our
+us vile — let it make us humble; seeing it has taken away our

-did not spare the proud angels, will He spare you, who are but dust and
+God did not spare the proud angels, will He spare you, who are but dust and

 rottenness?"
-Oh, look upon your spiritual boils and ulcers--and be
+Oh, look upon your spiritual boils and ulcers — and be

 humbled.
-Christians are never more lovely in God's eyes--than when they are
+Christians are never more lovely in God's eyes — than when they are

 loathsome in their own eyes!
-Those sins which humble--shall never
+Those sins which humble — shall never

 damn!

-1. If sin is a soul-disease, and the most damnable
+2. If sin is a soul-disease, and

-an ulcer in the lungs or a hectic fever, we would fear lest they should
+diseases in our bodies, a cancer in the lungs or a hectic fever, we would

-bring death.
-Oh, fear sin-sickness, lest it bring the second death.
-You who
+fear lest they should bring death.
+Oh, fear sin-sickness, lest it bring the

-are a drunkard or a swearer, tremble at your soul-maladies.
+second death.
+You who are a drunkard or a swearer, tremble at your

 I am amazed to see sinners like the leviathan, made